ContainerSSH/containerssh.github.io/docs/reference/upcoming/installation.md

     ```

     !!! tip
         You can generate a new host key using `openssl genrsa`.
-Please don't use `ssh-keygen` as it regenerates OpenSSH-specific keys.
+Please don't use `ssh-keygen` as it generates OpenSSH-specific keys.

     !!! tip
         Details about the authentication server are described in the [Authentication section](auth.md).